 Lack of education, materials and facilities have been shown to lead to negative outcomes for people who menstruate – those who are unable to adequately manage their menstrual health drop out of school or miss work, or risk their reproductive health by using unsanitary methods to manage their menstrual flow.
 Stigma and taboos force issues of menstrual hygiene into the background, and create an atmosphere of shame where menstruation is concerned.

 To mark International Menstrual Hygiene Day, the Sex Rights Africa Network held a Happy Flow symposium in Johannesburg, South Africa.
 The symposium aimed to bust the myths around menstruation.
 Join in on the bloody conversation below!

 Listen to AFSA’s advocacy manager, Deborah Ewing, chat to SAfm about Menstrual Hygiene Day:

 We’d like to thank everyone who contributed to the Happy Flow Monday Challenge!
 Check out the video below to see your contribution.

-Her Royal Highness, Princess Sekhothali Seeiso of the Royal House of Lesotho, is currently giving an introduction to her work around combating Female Genital Mutilation, and around her experiences advocating for Menstrual Health Management.
+Her Royal Highness, Princess Sekhothali Seeiso of the Royal House of Lesotho, gave an introduction to her work around combating Female Genital Mutilation, and around her experiences advocating for Menstrual Health Management.
 “Every girl deserves to live in the best possible environment that we can provide.”

 Nyararai Magudu shared a video on his work obtaining signatures for the Menstrual Hygiene Petition in Mozambique after the destruction wrought by cyclone Idai.
 He mentioned that aid plans for those affected by the cyclone often did not consider menstrual hygiene.
 You can watch his video presentation here.